 Creating a financial plan – especially when it comes to student loans –is the key to success.

-The following tips can help you educate yourself on which student loan works best for your financial situation.
+The following tips can help you decide which student loan works best for you and your family.

-When grants, scholarships and savings aren’t enough to cover the cost of a college education, student loans can be vital to providing the remaining funds.
+When grants, scholarships and savings aren’t enough to cover the cost of a college education, loans for college can be vital to providing the remaining funds.
 But how do you know which is the best for you?

 Federal student loans are often the first step for students looking for financial assistance.
-Fill out the Free Application for Federal Student Aid (or FAFSA).
-Without it, you won’t have access to federal student loans – many of which are not based on need or your income.
+Fill out the Free Application for Federal Student Aid (or FAFSA) by the FAFSA deadline.
+Without it, you won’t have access to federal student loans – many of which are based on need or your income.
 Unlike many private student loans, federal loan interest rates are fixed for the life of the loan and are determined by federal law.
-In many cases, a cosigner is not needed.
+In many cases, a co-signer is not needed.
 The Federal Student Aid website is a great resource to answer many federal loan questions like how much money you are allowed to borrow each year and what types of student loans are available.